ExponentialML/Text-To-Video-Finetuning/README.md

 The instructions should be clear enough to get you up and running with your dataset, but feel free to ask any questions in the discussion board.

 ## Training a LoRA

-You can also train a LoRA that is both compatible with the webui extension..
-By default it's set to 'cloneofsimo', which was the first LoRA implementation for Stable Diffusion.
+***Please read this section carefully if you are training a LoRA model*** You can also train a LoRA that is both compatible with the webui extension.
+By default it's set to `'cloneofsimo'`, which was the first LoRA implementation for Stable Diffusion.
 This version you can use in the `inference.py` file in this repository.
 It is **not** compatible with the webui.

-To use a LoRA with the webui, change the `lora_version` to "stable_lora" in your config.
+To train and ***use*** a LoRA with the webui, change the `lora_version` to **"stable_lora"** in your config.
 This will train an [A1111 webui extension](https://github.com/kabachuha/sd-webui-text2video) compatibile LoRA.
 You can get started at `configs/v2/stable_lora_config.yaml` and edit it from there.
 During and after training, LoRAs will be saved in your outputs directory with the prefix `_webui`.

+If you do not choose this setting, you *will not* currently be able to use these in the webui.
+If you train a Stable LoRA file, you cannot *currently* use them in `inference.py`.

+To continue training a LoRA, simply set your `lora_path` in your config to the **directory** that contains your LoRA file, not an individual one.
+You should then be able to resume training from a LoRA model, regardless of which method you use (as long as the trained LoRA matches the version in the config).

 ### What you cannot do:
 - Use LoRA files that were made for SD image models in other trainers.